 One thing I love about Bitcoin is that, unlike the stock market, it operates 24/7.
 You can buy or sell it at any time of the day, even on the weekend.

 Below are a few ways I recommend to safely buy and store Bitcoin.
 I’ll dive into this a lot deeper in another post.

-One of the easiest and risk-free ways to get Bitcoin is to get the BlockFi credit card.
-There’s no annual fee and you get 3.5% back in Bitcoin on purchases for the first three months, and 1.5% back on everything after that.
-Gemini also has a credit card available.
+One of the easiest and risk-free ways to get Bitcoin is to get the Gemini credit card.
+There’s no annual fee, and you get 3% back in Bitcoin on purchases at restaurants and fast food places.
+2% back at grocery stores.

 Purchase with Strike, Cash App, or Swan Bitcoin